joelvaneenwyk/auto-hotkey/README-LIB.md

 # AutoHotkeyLib

-This project includes the capability to compile as a dll, for hosting the interpreter in another application.
-This was added in 2022, and is not to be confused with the AutoHotkey.dll first created by tinku99 in 2009 and later developed by HotKeyIt ([HotKeyIt/ahkdll](https://github.com/HotKeyIt/ahkdll/)) and thqby ([thqby/AutoHotkey_H](https://github.com/thqby/AutoHotkey_H/)).
-In contrast with those projects, this dll aims to provide a more convenient interface for hosting the interpreter, behaving as close to base AutoHotkey as is practical.
+This project includes the capability to compile as a `dll`, for hosting the interpreter in another application.
+This was added in 2022 and is not to be confused with the `AutoHotkey.dll` first created by `tinku99` in 2009 and later developed by [HotKeyIt](https://github.com/HotKeyIt/ahkdll/) and thqby with [AutoHotkey_H](https://github.com/thqby/AutoHotkey_H/).
+In contrast with those projects, this dll aims to provide a more convenient interface for hosting the interpreter, behaving as close to base `AutoHotkey` as is practical.

-The dll has two primary use cases:
+The `dll` has two primary use cases:

 - Host and execute a script; in particular, allow the use of v1 code within a v2 process.
 - Examine a script without executing it; provide data for auto-complete, calltips, navigating to function definitions, etc.

-The dll is Unicode-only; ANSI is currently unsupported.
+The `dll` is Unicode-only; ANSI is currently unsupported.

 ## Experimental